 - Lameness (inability to walk properly) in farm animals is assessed and immediately addressed

-Learn more about how farm animals are raised in Canada, and how commercial farming practices measure up to SPCA Certified standards.
+Learn more about how farm animals are commonly raised in Canada, and how these conventional farming practices measure up to SPCA Certified standards.

-- Compare SPCA Certified to certified organic and conventional farming practices (PDF)
+- Compare SPCA Certified to organic and conventional farming practices (PDF)

 - Compare certifications for eggs (PDF)